dbol55/test1/README.md

 ## Fortnox .NET SDK
 Official .NET SDK for developing integrations towards Fortnox REST based API.
 Please note that this package is not totally aligned with the main API, however we are pretty close and will strive to keep up the pace.
-For more information and full documentation please visit <a href="https://developer.fortnox.se/documentation/">https://developer.fortnox.se/documentation/</a>.
+For more information please visit the official documentation <a href="https://developer.fortnox.se/documentation/">https://developer.fortnox.se/</a>.

 ## Get started
 * Register as <a href="https://developer.fortnox.se/" target="_blank">developer</a>